DookieConsumer/PUG/README.md

 # PUG
-PUG is a small, flexible password and user generator that creates strong credentials on demand.
+PUG is a small, flexible Password and User Generator that creates strong credentials on demand.
 Perfect for testing, prototyping, or anytime you need quick, secure data.